theethawat/MintY-SkyBlue/readme.md

-# Linux Mint-Y Shy Blue Theme
+# Linux Mint-Y SkyBlue Theme
 Make your linux more colorful with sky blue theme that based on Linux Mint Mint-Y Theme on Linux Mint 19.0 Tessa Editing from Linux Mint Mint-Y theme on my computer Supporting GTK3.0 GTK2.0.
 It only Control and Windows boarder the logo is not now.